No. 9 Baylor women 82-49 over TCU for another season sweep

+WACO, Texas (AP) — Baylor coach Kim Mulkey is getting used to NaLyssa Smith recording double-doubles and Moon Ursin making midrange jumpers.

-WACO, Texas (AP) — NaLyssa Smith had 18 points with a career-high 16 rebounds, Moon Ursin scored 21 points and No. 9 Baylor beat TCU 82-49 on Tuesday night, completing another regular-season series sweep against the instate rival Horned Frogs.
+Smith had 18 points with a career-high 16 rebounds while Ursin had 21 points, nine rebounds and five assists as the No. 9 Lady Bears completed another regular-season series sweep against TCU, 82-49 on Tuesday night.

+It was the fifth double-double in the past six games for Smith.

+“There are double-doubles that are more meaningful than others.
+I thought that she was very unselfish with the basketball.
+She passed up opportunities to score one-one-down down there,” Mulkey said.
+“She battled on the boards and did some good things, and that’s what she should do. … She has the ability to really, really break some records here at Baylor.”

-The Lady Bears (11-2, 6-1 Big 12) have now handily won their two home games since a 75-71 loss to Iowa State on Jan.
+Freshman Sarah Andrews had all 18 of her points in the fourth quarter for the Lady Bears (11-2, 6-1 Big 12), who have now handily won their two home games since a 75-71 loss to Iowa State on Jan.
 16. That was their first game after a two-week pause because of COVID-19 issues, and ended their 61-game home winning streak.

-Along with Smith’s fifth double-double in six games while going 6-of-7 from the field, Ursin had 21 points for her fifth double-digit scoring game in a row.
-Baylor freshman Sarah Andrews scored 18 points, all in the fourth quarter when the Lady Bears scored 22.

-Big 12 assists leader DiDi Richards had six more in 17 minutes for the Lady Bears.
-But she never returned in the lopsided game after falling to the court with an awkward step only 1:24 into the second half.
+It was the fifth double-digit scoring game in a row for Ursin, finally a starter in her senior season.

+“You’ve got a kid that’s having an unbelievable senior year playing with a lot of confidence,” Mulkey said.

 Lauren Heard had 14 points to lead TCU (7-7, 2-7), which shot 29.2% (19 of 65).
 Michelle Berry had 12 points.

-Baylor’s Kim Mulkey and TCU’s Raegan Pebley both missed the previous matchup Jan.
-2 because of protocols.
+Mulkey and Pebley both missed the previous matchup Jan.
+2 because of virus protocols.
 The head coaches had come into contact with people who tested positive, though both tested negative multiple times before that game.
 That 74-50 loss by the Frogs was the only game Pebley missed, while Mulkey tested positive two days later and the Lady Bears paused team activity until their loss to Iowa State.

 BIG PICTURE